WickedFlame/Polaroider/docs/directives.md

 ```

 ### <a name="Directives"></a>Directives
-Directives are used to customize the value of an already tokenized snapshot per line.
+Directives are used to customize the resulting string of an already tokenized snapshot.
+Each line of the tokenized snapshot is passed to the dirvective.
 The simmplest directive has an inputstring and returns the altered string.
 ```csharp
 SnapshotOptions AddDirective(Func<string, string> directive)